vikas-0/GeekyHub/content/post/how-to-run-any-local-project-on-https-without-any-hassle/index.md

   - Yes.
 Point the mapping port to the host port where Docker publishes your service.

 - Is this safe?
-  - Certificates and config live in your user home.
-The proxy only listens locally (by default bind `0.0.0.0`, changeable in code).
-For public exposure you’d use a proper reverse proxy.
+  - Certificates and config live in your home directory.
+The proxy only listens locally (it binds to `0.0.0.0` by default, but this is changeable in the code).
+For public exposure, you should use a proper reverse proxy.

 <!--
 SEO title: How to run any local project on HTTPS without any hassle